supun-hettigoda/serenade-todo/README.md

 ```shell
 docker-compose up
 ```
 to get Postgres up and running.
+This will bring up two postgres services for dev testing and integration tests,

-This will use port 5432 in your machine, so make sure it's free.
+01. on port 5432 in your machine, so make sure it's free.

 Initial schema and test data will be created automatically.